 July 1, 2020 - The European Commission adopted the decision granting marketing authorizations to Janssen, a Johnson & Johnson company, for a vaccine against Ebola.
-The approval was granted in one month, further demonstrating the Commission's commitment to placing public health protection as a priority.
-The recent Ebola vaccine, which consists of two components, called Zabdeno and Mvabea, had been in development with the Commission's support.
+In one month, the approval was granted, further demonstrating the Commission's commitment to placing public health protection as a priority.
+The recent Ebola vaccine, which consists of two components, called Zabdeno and Mvabea, was developed with the Commission's support.
 This decision follows a recommendation from the European Medicines Agency, which has assessed the vaccine's benefits and risks.

 July 1, 2020 - Johnson & Johnson announced that the European Commission had granted Marketing Authorisation for its Janssen Pharmaceutical Companies’ Ebola vaccine regimen to prevent Ebola Virus Disease.
 Janssen’s Ebola vaccine regimen is indicated for active immunization to prevent Ebola Virus Disease caused by the Zaire ebolavirus species in individuals aged one year and above.
 The regimen includes Ad26.ZEBOV as the first dose, based on Janssen’s AdVac® viral vector technology, and MVA-BN-Filo as the second dose, based on Bavarian Nordic’s MVA-BN® technology, administered approximately eight weeks later.

 June 12, 2020 - Bavarian Nordic A/S announced that the Company has entered into a new supply contract with Janssen Vaccines & Prevention B.V., part of the Janssen Pharmaceutical Companies of Johnson & Johnson valued at USD 13.9 million.
 Under the agreement, Bavarian Nordic will manufacture and deliver bulk drug substances of its MVA-BN® Filo vaccine, which Janssen has licensed as part of its Ebola vaccine regimen.

-May 29, 2020 - Pending the European Commission of the MVA-BN Filo vaccine's final approval, Bavarian Nordic would be eligible to receive a milestone payment of USD 10 million under the license agreement Janssen.
+May 29, 2020 - Pending the European Commission of the MVA-BN Filo vaccine's final approval, Bavarian Nordic would be eligible to receive a milestone payment of USD 10 million under Janssen's license agreement.
 Bavarian Nordic and Janssen entered an agreement in 2014, under which MVA-BN Filo was licensed to Janssen as part of their commitment to developing an Ebola vaccine regimen.
 Under the contract, Bavarian Nordic also manufactured a significant amount of vaccines.

 May 15, 2020 - Ebola outbreak in the western section of the Democratic Republic of the Congo.